“Eppur Si Muove” — And Yet It Moves

 It would seem that a school bearing his name would want to get the facts straight.
 While the motto is used in many places it is also just a legend.
 There is no historical record of Galileo ever saying such a thing.
 Secondly, Galileo was not required to “disavow his statements that the Earth moves around the Sun” rather he signed an affidavit that he knew that there was injunction against his publishing his opinion and yet he chose to ignore it.
 While a subtle distinction, it is an important one.
 Galileo was charged with disobedience to church authority not with teaching heresy because he claimed the earth moved around the sun.
 There is dispute as to whether such an injunction actually ever existed and I don’t pretend to claim the church was right in punishing Galileo.
 As you correctly point out John Paul II later agreed with some of Galileo’s statements on the relationship between scripture and nature which at the time caused quite a stir among the church authorities.
 I simply wish to correct the misconception that this whole struggle was about a backward church trying to fight against the inevitable progress of science.
 In fact Pope Urban VIII met regularly with Galileo and was fascinated by his ideas until Galileo foolishly choose to insult the Pope in one of his articles.
 So in reality mistakes were made on both sides and in the end people take what lessons they want from history regardless of what really happened.

-Hi John Sauter, and thanks for the historical correction.
+Hi John Sauter, and thanks for offering your opinion.
 I’m certainly no expert on this subject!
 Are you?
-I’m also don’t represent the entire school; I’m just one teacher here.
-I hope that’s clear.
+I hope it’s clear that I don’t represent the entire school; I’m just one teacher here.
 There are certainly other faculty (particularly in the history and science departments) that know a lot more about Galileo than I do.
 You have made a number of claims in your comment.
-If you’ve got any references to primary sources I should include, please let me know so we can, as you say, get the facts straight.
+If you’ve got any primary sources that support those claims, please post references to them so we can, as you say, get the facts straight.